Short-sellers lose as Amazon acquires Whole Foods

-NEW YORK Short-sellers who had targeted Whole Foods Market Inc saw an already bad year get worse after the grocer's shares soared on news that Amazon.com Inc would buy the company.
+NEW YORK Short-sellers who had targeted Whole Foods Market Inc (WFM.O) saw an already bad year get worse after the grocer's shares soared on news that Amazon.com Inc (AMZN.O) would buy the company.

-Whole Foods' shares rose as much as 28 percent to $42.35, after Amazon said it would buy the company in a deal valued at about $13.7 billion, including debt.
+Whole Foods' shares rose as much as 28 percent to $42.35, after Amazon said it would buy the company in a deal valued at about $13.7 billion (10.72 billion pounds), including debt.

 Short-sellers aim to make a profit by selling borrowed shares on the hope of buying them back later at a lower price.